maburtobi/tools-and-scripts/README.md

 ## ipinfo.sh

 Fetches public IP information from ipinfo.io for one or more IPs.
+The output includes a JSON object for each IP with details like hostname, city, region, country, and more.
+At the end, it provides a summary of the countries found.

 **Prequisites:**
 - curl
 - bc
+- jq

 **Usage:**
 ```sh